Over-Luminous Type Ia Supernovae and Standard Candle Cosmology: Hubble constant estimation using over-luminous type Ia supernovae

 \section{Hubble constant estimation using over-luminous type Ia supernovae}

-In this study, we analyze eight over-luminous SNe\,Ia whose progenitors are thought to be super-Chandrasekhar WDs, and thereby put an estimate for $H_0$.
-We present the relevant data of these eight supernovae in the Table~\ref{tab: supernovae}.
-Here $z$ represents the redshift, $\mathsf{m}_{B}$ is the apparent bolometric magnitude, and $\mathsf{M}_{B}$ is the absolute bolometric magnitude at the peak of the SNe\,Ia. $M_\mathrm{WD}$ is the mass of the progenitor WD producing these SNe\,Ia inferred from the measured Nickel mass and the ejecta velocity.
-Note that to produce the measured value of high Nickel mass during the supernova explosion from a WD, its mass must be over the Chandrasekhar mass limit.
+In this study, we analyze 15 over-luminous SNe\,Ia, whose progenitors are thought to be super-Chandrasekhar WDs, and thereby estimate $H_0$.
+The relevant data for these 15 supernovae are presented in Table~\ref{tab: supernovae}.
+Here $z$ represents the redshift, $\mathsf{m}_{B}$ is the apparent bolometric magnitude, and $\mathsf{M}_{B}$ is the absolute bolometric magnitude at the peak of the SNe\,Ia. $M_\mathrm{WD}$ is the mass of the progenitor WD producing these SNe\,Ia inferred from the measured nickel mass and ejecta velocity.
+Note that to produce the measured value of the high nickel mass during the supernova explosion from a WD, its mass must exceed the Chandrasekhar mass limit.